mbarbin/provider/test/mdx/test__magic.md

 Error: Type definition Provider.Trait.t is not extensible
 ```

+Now that we have to go through the `Trait.Create` functors, there just isn't any way to build a trait with this extra argument.

 ## For reference

 We're keeping the rest of the test for reference only, it cannot be written with recent versions of the library anymore.